Filesrocket/docs/docs/introduction/what-is-filesrocket.md

 Filesrocket provides a system that allows developers with a single package to manage the storage services in the cloud that they want, be it [Cloudinary](https://cloudinary.com/), [Amazon S3](https://aws.amazon.com/s3), without having to go through tedious configurations to consume the API's or SDK that these companies provide.

+## 💡 Motivation

+The main reason for **Filesrocket** is to be a package that allows you to manage your files regardless of the service you are using.
+Many times when we develop applications it is necessary to upload files, such as a client's photograph, the cover of a book, etc. And all this leads to setting up an entire infrastructure for each service we use.
+With **Filesrocket** you forget about all those problems, since it has all the solutions for each provider.
+In this way we greatly speed up development when we need to handle files and offer a uniform solution for each service.

 ## 🌈 Features

 - 🔭 Manage your files with multiple cloud storage services (Local, [Cloudinary](/services/cloudinary), [Amazon S3](/services/amazon-s3)